diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 * newSingleThreadExecutor
 The default for newFixedThreadPool and newSingleThreadExecutor is to use an `unbounded LinkedBlockingQueue`.
 Tasks will queue up if all worker threads are busy, but the queue could grow without bound if the tasks keep arriving faster than they can be executed.

-Other combinations are possible using the explicit ThreadPool-Executor constructor.
+Other combinations are possible using the explicit ThreadPoolExecutor constructor.

 Requests often arrive in bursts even when the average request rate is fairly stable.
 Queues can help smooth out transient bursts of tasks, but if tasks continue to arrive too quickly you will eventually have to throttle the arrival rate to avoid running out of memory.[4]
 Even before you run out of memory, response time will get progressively worse as the task queue grows.